My Teaching

-I am currently an Assistant Professor of History at Angelo State University (ASU), where I teach Civil Rights, Mexican American History, Immigration History, African American History, and surveys of United States History.
+I am currently an Assistant Professor of History at New Mexico State University (NMSU), where I will teach classes on race and ethnicity in America, Civil Rights, Immigration History, oral history, borderlands history, and surveys of United States History.

 I have also taught at: